stencillogic/Start-with-Rust-fast/README.md

 use std::io::{self, Write};
 ```

-Glob operator:
+Also glob operator can be used:

 ``` rust
 use std::collections::*;
 ```

 If we use `pub` for a whole structure the structure becomes visible, but it's fields are not visible.
-To make a struct field visible `pub` must be applied to that field.
+To make a struct field visible `pub` must be applied to the field.
 E.g.:

 ``` rust
 mod submod {